GeoStat-Examples/template/README.md

 After finalizing your work, you should tag the repository with a version like `v1.0`.

 Then, a [Zenodo](https://zenodo.org/) release will be created, so you can cite the repository in you publication.

+Please keep your `master` branch in line with the latest release.
+For further development use the `develop` branch and update `master` with pull-requests.

 ## Contact